BarkingBad/coinbase-spark/readme.md

 ## Run spark structured streaming query
 After running the Docker container, the link to a Jupyter notebook will be displayed, open it in a browser.
 Note that the current working directory will be mounted as a directory for Jupyter.

-Open `Notebook.ipynb` in Jupyter to see the assignmets.

 Please keep in mind that you need to manually stop the session using `spark.stop()`.
 Even though some exceptions may occur this closes the websocket session correctly.